 It is the student’s responsibility to inform the advisor of any planned interaction with human subjects or data from human subjects for research purposes, so that the advisor may evaluate the need for HSC review.
 Because HSC review may take up to three months, students who plan to work with human subjects or identifiable data must initiate the review process at the earliest possible date.

 Regardless of whether the project requires HSC approval, students should bear in mind that all work products they complete for an organization must be submitted to the course instructors or program leaders.
-In certain cases it may be appropriate to inform persons from whom information is being gathered that the report will be submitted to faculty members, and to describe your plans for protecting the confidentiality of the person(s), or data that can be ascribed to them, that will be performed prior to submission.
-No assurances of confidentiality should be made except by agreement with the HSPH course instructor and program leader.
+In certain cases, it may be appropriate to inform persons from whom information is being gathered that the report will be submitted to faculty members, and to describe your plans for protecting the confidentiality of the person(s) or data that can be ascribed to them, prior to submission.
+No assurances of confidentiality should be made except by agreement with the Harvard Chan School’s course instructor and program leader.

 Practicum Policy Waiver

-“A planned, supervised, and evaluated practical experience is an essential component of a professional public health degree program.”1 At the Harvard School of Public Health we do not anticipate there will be circumstances under which a professional student would be exempt from the practice requirement.
+“A planned, supervised, and evaluated practice experience is an essential component of a professional public health degree program.”1 At the Harvard T.H.
+Chan School of Public Health we do not anticipate there will be circumstances under which a professional student would be exempt from the Practicum requirement.

 1From the CEPH Accreditation Criteria: Schools of Public Health, Amended June 2011.